WSU-CDSC/microservices/Resources/aip2b2.md

 ## Dependencies:
 Backblaze B2 CLI

+The B2 CLI app must be installed and configured with the correct account ID and key.
+These can be found in the B2 Web interface and then configured with the command `b2 authorize-account [<accountIdOrKeyId>] [<applicationKey>]`

+B2 CLI instructions are [available from Backblaze](https://www.backblaze.com/b2/docs/quick_command_line.html)

 ## About
 This script controls the Backblaze B2 [CLI tool](https://www.backblaze.com/b2/docs/quick_command_line.html) to upload a target AIP to Backblaze B2 storage.
 It is designed to work with the directory of AIPs created with [makeaip.rb](https://github.com/WSU-CDSC/microservices/blob/master/Resources/makeaip.md).